by H. Stephen Glenn & Jane Nelsen

 Each barrier behavior reduces the capacity of a relationship to support, affirm, and encourage the less mature party and diminishes his/her self-confidence.
 When we do nothing more than eliminate these barriers, we experience a substantial improvement in all our relationships with children.

-The following video clip is from the Developing Capable Young People DVD set.
+The following video clip is from the Developing Capable Young People Course set.